 Financial accounting and financial statements are a vital part of a company’s operations.
-They enable management to make current and future decisions on the basis of accurate data.
+Financial statements can be helpful in decision-making on the basis of making good decisions on accurate data.
 Properly kept and presented financial records allow companies and outside parties to get a complete picture of the organization’s financial health.
 Financial statements inform decision-making in the following ways.

 Better informed investment decisions